Open-Reviews/Mangrove/Mangrove_Review_Standard.md

 The standard was developed based on a set of [principles](#principles-of-the-data-format-specification) that guided the design decisions made.

+## Summary

+Mangrove dataset consists of reviews.
+The dataset is initially collected on the Original Mangrove Server, where reviews can be submitted and retrieved via an [open API](https://docs.mangrove.reviews).
+Other servers can be easily created using open-source infrastructure.

+Reviews refer to subjects by unique identifiers (URIs), which currently cover places (touristic attractions, hotels, restaurants), websites, books, companies and other reviews.

+Each submitted review has to conform to the Mangrove Review Format, which is a type of a [JSON Web Token (JWT)](https://jwt.io).
+This format ensures that the reviews can be handled in a standardized manner and that reviewers can maintain their identity across reviews.
+The format aims to be flexible to allow sharing any useful information about the subject.

+Allowing reviewers to maintain their identity is important to help with weeding out unreliable reviews.
+The usual way to ensure identity is to run a centralized login server, while this works well for managed centralized databases, it can be problematic for an open dataset.
+This is why Mangrove makes use of public key cryptography and JWT standard to provide this capability.
+It is also possible to run a review submitting service which manages user keys in a centralized fashion, allowing for easy integration with existing login infrastructure of an integrating service.

 ## Definitions

-**Mangrove review** ("Review"): a statement by a reviewer about an subject, whereby the review is provided according to the MaReSt, and contains, among other things, either a rating (a number between 1 and 100) for the subject, or an opinion (a piece of text describing the experience) about the subject, or both.
+**Mangrove review** ("Review"): a statement (in JSON Web Token format) by a reviewer about an subject, whereby the review is provided according to the MaReSt, and contains, among other things, either a rating (a number between 1 and 100) for the subject, or an opinion (a piece of text describing the experience) about the subject, or both.

 **Mangrove version**: a version number of the Mangrove Review Standard following the [Semantic Versioning 2.0.0 rules](https://semver.org/).